Learn how to empower and transform the lives of those in need

 English Language Requirements

 There are non-standard English language requirements for this course.
-To be eligible you must have an Overall Academic IELTS score of 7.0 with no band score less than 7.0.
+To be eligible you must have an overall IELTS Academic score (or equivalent) of 7.0 with no band score less than 7.0.
 For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.

 Information for Fee Paying Students